Creates a buffer zone of specified size around or inside input geometry.

 |End Cap Style||

-When buffering a line or area, you can specify the corner style.
+When buffering a curve or area, you can select a corner style.
+Choices include:

 This parameter controls how pointed a buffered corner can be before it is beveled.
 It is the highest value that the ratio of corner distance to offset is allowed to have before truncation occurs.
 A higher number allows for more extreme corner angles.